tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

         useImmutableIdentifierForLocalpart: true
 ```

-#### Fileshare configurability
+#### File-share configurability

-We provide now some configurability regarding the sharing capabilities of the Nextcloud component.
+Now we provide some configurability regarding the sharing capabilities of the Nextcloud component.

 The new default is different from the standard until now.
-To keep the current state after the upgrade from 0.9.0 you have to provide the following settings:
+To keep the current state after the upgrade from 0.9.0, you have to provide the following settings:

 ```
 functional: